-On March 14, 2022, the Entity entered into a US\$20 million metals stream agreement (the "Stream Agreement") with Sprott Private Resource Streaming and Royalty Corp. ("Sprott Royalty") for its Monte do Carmo project (the "Project").
+Concurrent with execution of the Note, on March 14, 2022, the Company and its Brazilian subsidiaries entered into a US\$20 million metals stream agreement (the "Stream Agreement") with Sprott Private Resource Streaming and Royalty Corp. ("Sprott Royalty") for the Monte do Carmo project (the "Project").
+Sprott Royalty will pay the Company the deposit of USD\$20 million either in cash or by issuance of a promissory note on maturity of the Note.